Skip to content

 The person may have been encouraged by a friend or family member who has ADHD and has seen a few signs.

-We have provided this online checklist for you to scheme through some presentations of ADHD to help gauge the potential of you having ADHD.
+We have provided this online checklist for you to screen through some presentations of ADHD to help gauge the potential of you having ADHD.

 Please note that scoring high on this test does not automatically mean you have ADHD.